op7ic/SYSMONFENCER/README.md

 # Running

 Run ```SYSMONFENCER.ps1``` as domain administrator on domain connected system.
-Deployment scripts and Sysmon installation files will be uploaded from ```tools/``` directory. **You need to download Sysmon.exe, Sysmon64.exe, Psexec.exe, PSexec64.exe from sysinternals website and place them in "tools" directory if the script will fail to download these files.**
+Deployment scripts and Sysmon installation files will be uploaded from ```tools/``` directory. **You need to download Sysmon.exe, Sysmon64.exe, Psexec.exe, PSexec64.exe from sysinternals website and place them in "tools" directory.

 From command line it should be run as follows:
 ```powershell.exe -nop -exec bypass .\SYSMONFENCER.ps1```